-The DISCOVERY Yachts Program is comprised of scientific-led expeditions, citizen science, and educational outreach events.
+The DISCOVERY Yachts Program is comprised of scientist-led expeditions, citizen science, and educational outreach events.
 SeaKeepers collaborates with numerous organizations, academic institutions, and government agencies in order to accomplish its DISCOVERY Yacht missions.
 SeaKeepers staff work closely with yacht owners and crew to coordinate research and outreach activities that reflect each yacht owner’s ocean-related interests.

 The degree of participation can vary from a 10-minute instrument deployment while en route to your next port to an afternoon outreach trip with children to week-long expeditions with a team of expert researchers.
 Vessel owners who generously donate time on their yachts to the SeaKeepers DISCOVERY Yachts Program may qualify for tax benefits to the extent of the law and will be honored at SeaKeepers events, featured on the SeaKeepers website, and recognized for their research and conservation efforts in the SeaKeepers newsletter.

 Scientific expeditions provide yacht owners, guests, and crew the opportunity to participate in ongoing research while engaging with influential, well-known marine scientists.
 The largest expense, and often limiting factor, in ocean research is access to an at-sea research platform.
 Using member yachts, The International SeaKeepers Society works with experts in the marine science and oceanography fields to promote and facilitate groundbreaking research.
 Each scientific expedition is unique and is organized with both the science and yacht in mind.